Any issues or questions during the build, you can email us at email@example.com or message us on facebook, we’ll be happy to help!

 You’ll want to repeat this for all four grub screws in every second hole of the gearbox.

-At this point it’s worth adding some electrical tape over the vent ports at the back of the motor to stop debris from getting in – they don’t need ventilation for 3 minute fights.
+At this point it’s worth adding some electrical tape over the vent ports at the back of the motor to stop debris from getting in – they don’t need ventilation for 2 or 3 minute fights.

 Mounting the Motors